EdJoPaTo/grammy-inline-menu/README.md

 }
 ```

-## Didnt this menu had a question function?
+## Didn't this menu had a question function?

 Yes.
 It was moved into a separate library with version 5 as it made the source code overly complicated.